 This class is meant to be immersive and students will experience:

-Dr. Patrick Kumavor is an associate professor-in-residence in the biomedical engineering department of the University of Connecticut.
+Patrick Kumavor is an associate professor-in-residence in the biomedical engineering department of the University of Connecticut.
 He received his Ph.D. in electrical engineering from the University of Connecticut in 2008.
-Dr. Kumavor has worked on a plethora of research activities ranging from ultra-secure quantum encryption systems to biomedical diagnostic instruments for early-stage cancer detection.
-He has also taught courses in Foundations of Engineering, Biomedical Engineering Measurements, Bioinstrumentation, Junior Design, and Senior Design.
+Dr. Kumavor has worked on a plethora of research activities ranging from ultra-secure encryption systems to biomedical diagnostic instruments for early-stage cancer detection.
+He has also taught courses in Foundations of Engineering, Biomedical Engineering Measurements, Bioinstrumentation, Bioinstrumentation optics, Junior Design, and Senior Design.
 In addition, he’s worked with several undergraduate students on Independent Research Study Projects.
-Dr. Kumavor’s present interest is working with undergraduate students to stimulate a passion for science and engineering, thereby promoting this discipline to the next-generation scientists and ultimately increasing the U.S. STEM workforce.
+Dr. Kumavor’s present interest is working with undergraduate students to stimulate in them a passion for science and engineering.